-The records' review might identify that there are wider cultural issues within the school or college that enabled the behaviour to occur.
+The records' review might identify that there are wider cultural issues within the school that enabled the behaviour to occur.
 This might mean that policies or processes could be revised, or extra training delivered to minimise the risk of it happening again.

-- The procedures in 'Keeping Children Safe in Education' (DfE, September 2023), 'Working Together to Safeguard Children' (HM Government, July 2018 amended 2022 currently under consultation) and the Sutton Local Safeguarding Children Partnership procedures will be followed in all such cases - When appropriate (see guidance above), consideration will be given to referral of a member of staff to the DBS for consideration of the case - If a member of staff believes a reported allegation or concern is not being dealt with appropriately, they should report the matter to the Local Authority Designated Officer (LADO) to give support and direction on how to proceed
+• The procedures in 'Keeping Children Safe in Education' (September 2024), 'Working Together to Safeguard Children' (December 2023) and the Sutton Local Safeguarding Children Partnership procedures will be followed in all such cases

+- When appropriate (see guidance above), consideration will be given to referral of a member of staff to the DBS for consideration of the case - If a member of staff believes a reported allegation or concern is not being dealt with appropriately, they should report the matter to the Local Authority Designated Officer (LADO) to give support and direction on how to proceed